Real estate license cost in California: A comprehensive breakdown

 Approximate cost: Varies

-Brokerage fees can range from $50 to $500 per month, depending on the brokerage’s structure and the support it provides.
+Brokerage fees, sometimes called desk fees, can range from $50 to $500 per month, depending on the brokerage’s structure and the support it provides.
 Many brokerages also charge a percentage of earned commissions, which is another cost to consider.

 Errors & Omissions insurance